DOI-USGS/cdi-software-tutorials-2025/git-basics/README.md

    2. Use cases
    3. Mental model of git
       1. philosophical questions, e.g. what should be commited or not?
-      2. Git history - smush commits, commit --amend (and when this is OK or not)
+      2. Git history - squash commits, commit --amend (and when this is OK or not)
    4. Overview of the forking workflow so they know what we're aiming for, even though we're focusing on local git commands
 2. [Git reference commands](./pages/git-help-and-config.md)
    1. git help